Should I Offer Telemedicine to My Employees?

 Additionally, the percentage of telemedicine claims has increased dramatically between 2013 and 2016.
 Even though the total number of these claims accounted for just 0.51 percent of all claims in 2016, that was more than six times the 0.08 percent rate in 2013.

 According to the Mercer National Survey of Employer-Sponsored Health Plans 2019, while almost 9 out of 10 large employers offer a telemedicine program to their members, utilization is growing slowly.
 In 2018, an average of 9 percent of eligible employees used telemedicine services, up from 8 percent in 2017.

 While not as conclusive as the employer data, the employee data certainly suggests that more and more employees are using telemedicine because of its convenient care.

-Deciding for your small business health insurance group plan
+Deciding on telemedicine for your small business health insurance group plan

 Determining whether telemedicine is a service that your business should include in its employer-sponsored small business health insurance group plan is ultimately a decision that you must make based on the specific circumstances surrounding your business and employees.
 Keep in mind, though, that providing any extra benefits (and especially benefits that employees use) could help your business attract more quality employees, improve overall employee satisfaction and reduce annual turnover.

 For help assessing your business’ situation and whether telemedicine makes sense for your employees, contact one of our knowledgeable agents.
 Small business health insurance agents are available from 8:00 a.m. to 8:00 p.m.
-EST and would be happy to help you make a decision that’s right for your company.
+EST and would be happy to help you make a decision that is right for your company.